aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 ![](013.png)

-## Create a Docker container instance
+## Creating a Docker Container Instance

 This section guides you on how to create a Docker container instance that will run the Aspose.Words Cloud service.
 You will also set environment variables and mount Azure storage into the container.